cronos-labs/hardhat-cronoscan/README.md

 Replace `{YOUR_CRONOSCAN_API_KEY}` with your Cronoscan API key.
 You can generate your API key by creating an Cronoscan account and generate it [here](https://cronoscan.com/myapikey).

-Cronoscan Testnet uses the same API key as Cronoscan (Mainnet).
-However, it is recommended to generate a new one on the Cronoscan portal and replace `{YOUR_CRONOSCAN_TESTNET_API_KEY}` with it.
+Cronos Testnet Explorer does not require any API key.

 ## Tasks

-This plugin add the [Cronos](https://cronos.org) network to the `verify` task provided by [hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan).
-With this plugin the `verify` task is able to verify Cronos contracts through [Cronoscan](https://cronoscan.org)'s service.
+This plugin add the [Cronos](https://cronos.org) network to the `verify` task provided by [hardhat-verify](https://www.npmjs.com/package/@nomicfoundation/hardhat-verify).
+With this plugin the `verify` task is able to verify Cronos contracts through [Cronoscan](https://cronoscan.org) and [Cronos Testnet Explorer](https://cronos.org/explorer/testnet3)'s service.

 ## Usage